ambischof/cgacha/idea-plan.md

 ## Purpose

-Practice making a server in python, specifically django Brush up on AWS Deployment
+ - Practice making a server in python, specifically django
+ - ~~Brush up on AWS Deployment~~ NOPE this is NOT cost effective on a personal level.
+Finding alternative hosting
-~~Tailwind practice~~ On second thought, Tailwind is overkill for this project.
+ - ~~Tailwind practice~~ On second thought, Tailwind is overkill for this project.
 Using Bootstrap.

 ## Project Overview
 ### MVP Version